danielavarelat/cli_apps_isabl/README.md

 # cli_apps_isabl
-Cutomized cli and apps for Isabl implementation on aws.
+Customized cli and apps for Isabl implementation on Amazon Web Services.